 Knowledge of Specific Practices

 A candidate should do research on the medical practice beforehand.
 Different medical practices will have different, specific needs for medical billers.
-It’s important that the candidate be prepared to answer questions that have been specifically tailored to the particular medical practice.
+It’s important that the candidate be prepared to answer questions during an interview that have been specifically tailored to the particular medical practice.

 Common questions asked during this section of the job interview might include these.